GLOBAL MARKETS-Asian shares stumble on growth worries as central banks tighten

 MSCI All Country World Index Market Caphttp://tmsnrt.rs/2EmTD6j

-(Reporting by Andrew Galbraith; Additional reporting by Chuck Mikolajczak in New York and Divya Chowdhury in Davos, Switzerland Editing by Shri Navaratnam)
+(Reporting by Andrew Galbraith; Additional reporting by Vidya Ranganathan in Singapore Editing by Shri Navaratnam)

 ((Andrew.Galbraith@tr.com; +86 21 2083 0079; Reuters Messaging: andrew.galbraith.thomsonreuters.com@reuters.net ; Twitter: https://twitter.com/apgalbraith))